Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 Social media can also be a valuable tool to predict the next big thing.
 Rising giant Shein has captured huge crowds on social platforms by using analytics software to trawl through the posts of influencers and designers to discover the latest trends.

+Digital-native shoppers are buying into virtual fashion, or otherwise known as digital fashion — intangible garments that they can collect and ‘wear’ in the online world.
 Ralph Lauren, for instance, recently launched a virtual store on Roblox.
-Here, players can purchase digital garments inspired by its real-world designs to dress their characters.
+Here, players can purchase digital fashion inspired by its real-world designs to dress their characters.

-Meanwhile, brands such as Dolce & Gabbana and Louis Vuitton are capitalizing on the fashion NFT (blockchain-based, tradable, digital assets) trend, with the luxury fashion NFT market set to grow to $25bn by 2030, according to Morgan Stanley.
+Meanwhile, brands such as Dolce & Gabbana and Louis Vuitton are capitalizing on the digital fashion fashion NFT (blockchain-based, tradable, digital assets) trend, with the luxury fashion NFT market set to grow to $25bn by 2030, according to Morgan Stanley.

 Currently, 3D printing in fashion is mostly limited to show pieces — designer Asher Levine has created one-off pieces for music stars such as Grimes, Lady Gaga and Lil Nas X, for example.
 However, innovative brands hope to bring 3D-printed garments to the masses.
 For instance, last year saw the launch of 3D-TEX, a start-up that intends to produce 80,000 seam-free garments annually using 3D knitting technology.